yoga and physical activity

 Here are three examples of yoga asanas that can help you relax after a workout:

 These three asanas can be practiced at the end of a workout to help calm the mind and reduce muscle tension.
-It is important to breathe slowly and deeply while practicing these postures to maximize their relaxing effects.
+It is important to breathe slowly and deeply while practicing these poses to maximize their relaxing effects.

 Find a community